sunfishcode/wasm-reference-manual/WebAssembly.md

 ### Module Contents

-A module starts with header:
+A module starts with a header:

 | Field Name     | Type     | Description                                                             |
 | -------------- | -------- | ----------------------------------------------------------------------- |